bundlewrap/bundlewrap/doc/quickstart.rst

 	Blockwart will honor your ``~/.ssh/config``, so if ``ssh mynode.example.com sudo id`` works without any password prompts in your terminal, you're good to go.

+	If you need a password for SSH and/or sudo, please add :option:`-p` directly after :command:`bw` when calling :command:`bw run` or :command:`bw apply`.

 |

 Run a command